 The following sections discuss this modeling process in detail.
-Determination of the gap thickness accounting for thermal expansion and pellet cracking is achieved with the fuel deformation model, which is discussed in Section 6.4.2.
-After this, the dynamic gap conductance model is discussed which calculates conductance through the gap between pellet and clad.
-There are three components of gap conductance: conduction through the gas, radiative heat transfer, and conduction through the pellet/clad interface (if contact exists).
-Each of these three phenomena are discussed separately in Sections 6.4.3, 6.4.4, and 6.4.5, respectively.
-Finally, it has been mentioned that CTF also models heat generation in the cladding due to possible water-zirconium reaction.
-This is discussed in Section 6.4.6.
+Determination of the gap thickness accounting for thermal expansion and pellet cracking is achieved with the fuel deformation model (Section 6.4.2).
+After this, the dynamic gap conductance model is discussed.
+There are three components of gap conductance: conduction through the gas (Section 6.4.3.1), radiative heat transfer (Section 6.4.3.3), and conduction through the pellet/clad interface (if contact exists) (Section 6.4.3.2).
+Finally, it has been mentioned that CTF also models heat generation in the cladding due to possible Zirconium-water reaction (Section 6.4.4).